borisdj/FixedWidthParserWriter/README.md

 Package manager console command for installation: *Install-Package FixedWidthParserWriter*

 There are 2 main types of usage that are explained in the following segments: **1.
 LineFields** & **2.
 FileFields**<br>
+Both are simple to use and easily configured with Attributes.

 ## Contributing
 If you find this project useful you can mark it by leaving a Github **\*Star**.</br>